WHAT WE DO, AND WHY

 Women’s empowerment supports those identifying as female with issues typically experienced by women.

-We’re passionate in that belief that every woman has a right to understand female reproductive health, to be able to access sanitary products and to be able to have periods in safety.
+We’re passionate in the belief that every woman has a right to understand female reproductive health, to be able to access sanitary products and to be able to have periods in safety.
+Lack of access to sanitary products and knowledge around female health should not be barriers to education or employment.

 -